 The practice of exclusive seniority-based mandates represents one of the most prominent examples of industrial unionism.
 As is true for any learned profession, teaching experience provides a valuable foundation for skill and effectiveness; however, it is far from the only determinant of effective teaching.
+As a result, many harms result from mandated use of seniority as the exclusive criterion for professional advancement.
 Survey data reveals that effective teachers feel frustrated when their less effective but more senior colleagues receive greater compensation and recognition.
 Students miss out when a strict seniority-based class assignment structure deprives them of the teacher(s) best suited to meet their educational needs.
+The Providence Public Schools' efforts to recruit and retain teachers whose backgrounds and cultures match that of their students (which can promote teacher effectiveness) are compromised and frustrated by seniority-based mandates for classroom assignments and layoffs.
+It was therefore not surprising to learn that Rhode Island is one of a small number of states that has not moved on from these industrial-unionism mandates.